aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2018-3-15-Zeta-offline-judge.md

 star: true
 category: blog
 author: ahmedkhd
-description: Zeta :dragon: is an offline judge for programming contests :trophy:
+description: Zeta is an offline judge for programming contests
 ---

 Zeta :dragon: is an offline judge for programming contests :trophy:
 <br>
 <p align="center">